GoogleCloudPlatform/click-to-deploy/k8s/rabbitmq/README.md

 Do a one-time setup for your cluster to understand Application resources.

-To do that, please, navidate to `k8s/vendor` subdirectory of click-to-deploy repository and run the following command:
+To do that, navigate to `k8s/vendor` subdirectory of the repository and run the following command:

 ```shell
 kubectl apply -f marketplace-tools/crd/app-crd.yaml